HDFGroup/vol-async/docs/source/gettingstarted.rst

 .. code-block::

-    //Run serial and parallel tests
+    // Run serial and parallel tests
     make check

-    //Run the serial tests only
+    // Run the serial tests only
     make check_serial

 If any test fails, check ``async_vol_test.err`` in the test directory for the error message.